-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, are you ready to rock?
 I said ARE YOU READY TO ROCK?!
-Oh.
-Okay.
+Oh, OK.
 I'll come back later.
 Sorry to have disturbed you.

 You've got to admire confidence, I suppose.
 Rockstar, no relation to either the makers of Grand Theft Auto or games with actual music in them, describes itself like this: "THOSE MESMERISING NEW AGE HYPNOTISTS WIZARD GAMES PROUDLY, NO EXTRAVAGANTLY PRESENT FOR YOUR AMUSEMENT AND AMAZEMENT, BEWILDERMENT AND CONFUSION, THEIR LATEST PSYCHADELIC EXTRAVAGANZA: ROCKSTAR!"